Skip to main content

 Before you pitch, fill in the same five fields every time:

 This turns your message into a decision-ready note.
 If you cannot name the proof signal and approval artifact yet, keep diagnosing before you pitch.
-If you want to include a benchmark, use a placeholder like "Add current benchmark after verification" unless that number is confirmed and decision-relevant.
+If you want to include a benchmark, leave it pending source-record verification unless the number is confirmed and decision-relevant.

 Pick one default offer, then standardize the admin around it.